How to Start an LLC in New York? (9 Steps Guide)

 Step 3: File New York Articles of Organization

-New York LLC articles of organization can be filed with the NY Secretary of State.
+New York LLC articles of organization can be filed with the New York Secretary of State.

 New York Articles of Organization also include an “operating agreement” section where you outline how the business will operate.